xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 type attribute of type `ProposalTypes`.
 This enumeration shall be created to inform the completion processor how to style the text and what icon to use for the proposal.

+6.2.3 Proposal Calculation Cue

+In some cases, not all the necessary information for content assist is available at the location where it is invoked.
+For example, with selection statements, the multiplicity of a selection (one or many) is only validated at the end of a selection statement.
+If a user types `select one foo related by bar->` and then brings up content assist, it naturally follows that the tool should only present selections across relationships of multiplicity "one" because it would be invalid to select across a "many" relationship when selecting "one".
+This information is not available however until after the whole selection statement is parsed.

+Proposal Calculation Cue is a class that can be used to leave hints during the parsing process for content assist to process later.
+Cues have a string name identifier, and multiple value attributes of different types.
+In this example, when "one" is parsed, an instance of Proposal Calculation Cue is created with name "selection_cardinality" and value "one".
+When "any" or "many" is parsed, a cue is created with name "selection_cardinality" and value "many".
+Then when content assist is called up on the selection, this cue can be selected and the value can be interrogated to filter the possible links.
+These cues are flexible and can be used in many situations like this.

 6.3 `OALCompletionProcessor.java`